Kaleb-07/User--Managment/README.md

     - ✍️ Create new user data (name, address, company)
     - 👁️ View all user records
     - ✏️ Edit existing users
-    - 🗑️ Delete users by ID
+    - 🗑️ Delete users by ID.

 It’s a simple yet **real-world example** of how the frontend and backend interact through **API endpoints**, forming the core of many web applications.